 More than 29 million homes around the world use solar power for hot water and heating.
 In the German city of Freiburg, solar panels are commonly found on homes, hotels, sports arenas, schools and businesses.
 In Canada, solar energy can provide up to 90 per cent of residential and commercial hot-water heating at a cost below the price of heating water with electricity.

-Global solar photovoltaic capacity grew by an average of 60 per cent per year between 2004 and 2009.
+Global solar photovoltaic capacity grew tenfold between 2007 and 2012, from 10GW to 100GW.
 Its high growth rates are leading to a downward trend in prices.

 Canada sits well behind the global curve, with per-capita spending on solar cells far below the world average.
 Canadian solar firms are industry leaders internationally; however, their focus is on exports as domestic markets for their products are lacking.

 Employment in the solar sector is found in manufacturing, installation, operations and maintenance.
-The German solar thermal and PV industries employ 78,000 people.
+The United States solar thermal and PV industries employ more than 119,000 workers.